ahmaddynugroho/WinPack/README.md

 Packages that I need for software development in windows 10.
 Every command here has to be executed in Powershell UwU

 ## Chocolatey & Scoop
-[Chocolatey](https://chocolatey.org/) and [Scoop](https://github.com/lukesampson/scoop/wiki) basically is a package manager for Windows similiar to apt-get/yum/homebrew.
+[Chocolatey](https://chocolatey.org/) and [Scoop](https://github.com/lukesampson/scoop/wiki) basically are kind of package manager for Windows similiar to apt-get/yum/homebrew.
 It makes managing software easy as fuck

     # PoSH Execution Policy
     Set-ExecutionPolicy AllSigned; Set-ExecutionPolicy RemoteSigned -scope CurrentUser